Criteria and restrictions to access reception conditions

 [17] Article 11.7 of the Reception Regulation.

-[17] Migrar con Derechos, ‘Instrucción SEM de 15 de diciembre de 2022.
-Acceso y permanencia sistema acogida protección internacional’, 15 December 2022, available at: https://bit.ly/42A0pxQ.
+[18] Migrar con Derechos, ‘Instrucción SEM de 15 de diciembre de 2022.
+Acceso y permanencia sistema acogida protección internacional’, 15 December 2022, available in Spanish at: https://bit.ly/42A0pxQ.

-[21] Europa Press, ‘El Gobierno autoriza a CEAR, ACCEM y ACOGE, entre otras, a gestionar plazas de acogida a migrantes los próximos 4 años’, 31 October 2022, available at: https://bit.ly/3JsXaPS; Derecho.com, ‘Resolución de 8 de febrero de 2023, de la Dirección General de Atención Humanitaria e Inclusión Social de la Inmigración, por la que se modifica la de 14 de noviembre de 2022, por la que se establece la planificación de prestaciones, actuaciones y servicios que deben atenderse dentro del programa de atención humanitaria mediante acción concertada para los ejercicios 2023-2026’, 8 February 2023, available at: https://bit.ly/42tAW98.
+[21] Europa Press, ‘El Gobierno autoriza a CEAR, ACCEM y ACOGE, entre otras, a gestionar plazas de acogida a migrantes los próximos 4 años’, 31 October 2022, available in Spanish at: https://bit.ly/3JsXaPS; Derecho.com, ‘Resolución de 8 de febrero de 2023, de la Dirección General de Atención Humanitaria e Inclusión Social de la Inmigración, por la que se modifica la de 14 de noviembre de 2022, por la que se establece la planificación de prestaciones, actuaciones y servicios que deben atenderse dentro del programa de atención humanitaria mediante acción concertada para los ejercicios 2023-2026’, 8 February 2023, available in Spanish at: https://bit.ly/42tAW98.

 [22] EASO, ‘Spain: EASO launches new operation to support reception system’, 18 December 2020, available at: https://bit.ly/3aCfZ1r.